cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/cross-sectional-study-design/cross-sectional-snapshot-alpha-diversity-analysis-with-microbiomestat.md

 For each specified index in `alpha.name`, a linear model is applied, designating `group.var` as the primary predictor.
 Covariates are integrated through `adj.vars`.
 The function's output consists of model results that enumerate coefficients, standard errors, test statistics, and p-values.

-In scenarios where `group.var` encapsulates multiple categories, ANOVA gets employed to statistically validate alpha diversity disparities between the groups, considering potential confounding elements.
+In scenarios where `group.var` encapsulates multiple categories, ANOVA will be employed to test the global hypothesis of no difference in means between all the groups.

 ### Shannon Index Results